Guidelines for Writing Job Vacancies

 - Specify what makes your role/organisation unique – remember that students and graduates will be comparing what you offer against others.

 - Avoid clichés: avoid the sort of phrases that sound good but mean nothing such as ‘competitive package’ (compared to whom?) and ‘leading UK firm’ (leading what?).

-Please note: Applications made by students and graduates to employer vacancies are confidential, and under data protection the University does not have automatic right to know that a student or graduate has applied for any position - therefore we are unfortunately not able to pass on communications or messages to the student or graduate on behalf of the employer if they are unable to reach them for whatever reason (unless the student or graduate has given us express permission to do so).
+Applications made by students and graduates to employer vacancies are confidential.
+Under The Data Protection Act (2018), the University of Bolton does not have automatic right to know that a student or graduate has applied for any position.
+Therefore, we are unfortunately not able to pass on communications or messages to the student or graduate on behalf of the employer if they are unable to reach them for whatever reason, unless the student or graduate has given us explicit permission to do so.